 Why Should Companies Care

-As a business, the waste your company produces should be one of your primary concerns.
+The waste your company produces should be one of your primary concerns as a business.
 Where it goes and how it’s taken care of are matters you shouldn’t overlook.

-• There is no doubt dealing with harmful substances will prove difficult.
-This is true, especially if you don’t have a proper plan on how to segregate waste.
-Not only will it cause damage to the environment, but it can also be fatal to people around the area.
+- Dealing with harmful substances will undoubtedly prove difficult.
+This is true, especially if you don’t have a proper plan for segregating waste.
+Not only will this cause damage to the environment, but it can also be fatal to people around the area.

-Dealing with water pollution is something everyone should get involved with.
-These include governments, companies, and local councils.
-Learning about water pollution (like you are doing now) is the crucial first step to take.
+Everyone should get involved in dealing with water pollution, including governments, companies, and local councils.
+Learning about water pollution (like you are doing now) is the crucial first step.

-As of today, governments have strict laws to lessen water pollution.
-Organizations are available to help educate people on how to reduce water pollution.
-They also share information about the dangers it can cause to our environment.
+Today, governments have strict laws to lessen water pollution.
+Organizations are available to help educate people on how to reduce water pollution and share information about the dangers it can cause to our environment.